-Egyptian police kill two men in shootout in Giza
+Egyptian police kill 16 gunmen in raids targeting militants

 The Brotherhood was outlawed in 2013 after the military ousted one of its leaders, Mohamed Mursi, from the presidency following mass protests.
 It maintains that it is a peaceful organization.

+Islamic State has also intensified attacks on security forces and Coptic Christian civilians in the mainland in recent months, killing about 100 Copts since December.

-(Reporting by Omar Fahmy; Writing by Amina Ismail; Editing by Stephen Powell)
+Reporting by Omar Fahmy, Haitham Ahmed and Mostafa Hashem; Writing by Amina Ismail; Editing by Helen Popper, Greg Mahlich